Isabelle-Gbl/Sketch2RealImage-with-CycleGAN/README.md

   <img src="https://github.com/user-attachments/assets/c81968d6-74ef-46bc-98b7-4bcfd6e62173" width="800">
 </picture>

 CycleGAN is a type of Generative Adversarial Network (GAN) that enables image-to-image translation without requiring paired training data.
 This makes it useful for transforming hand-drawn sketches into realistic images, even when exact input-output pairs are not available.
+The model itself is just used from the pytorch-CycleGAN-and-pix2pix Repository that is linked as Submodule for this Repository.

 ## Features
 - Provides an easy-to-use setup for applying CycleGAN to sketch-to-real image translation.